mzur/kirby-uniform/docs/actions/upload.md

 ### Controller

 Note that multiple validation messages only work since Kirby 2.5.
-The `file`, `mime` and `filesize` validators may not be available yet.
+The `file`, `mime` and `filesize` validators are provided by Uniform.
+You can also use the `image` validator for image uploads.

 ```php
 <?php